apache/superset/CONTRIBUTING.md

 export NODE_OPTIONS=--no-experimental-fetch
 ```

-If Following type of error comes while running dev server(i.e using above commands):
+If while using the above commands you encounter an error related to the limit of file watchers:

 ```bash
 Error: ENOSPC: System limit for number of file watchers reached
 ```
 The error is thrown because the number of files monitored by the system has reached the limit.
-The error can be fixed by increasing the amount of inotify watchers.
+You can address this this error by increasing the number of inotify watchers.

-Do the following to Modify the number of system monitoring files :

-The current value of max watches can be checked by below command.
+The current value of max watches can be checked with:
 ```bash
 cat /proc/sys/fs/inotify/max_user_watches
 ```
 Edit the file /etc/sysctl.conf to increase this value.
-The value needs to be decided based on the system memory.
+The value needs to be decided based on the system memory.[(see this StackOverflow answer for more context)](https://stackoverflow.com/questions/535768/what-is-a-reasonable-amount-of-inotify-watches-with-linux)

 Open the file in editor and add a line at the bottom specifying the max watches values.
 ```bash
 fs.inotify.max_user_watches=524288
 ```
-save the file  and exit
+Save the file and exit editor.
+Run following command to load the updated value of max_user_watches from sysctl.conf
 ```bash
 sudo sysctl -p
 ```